-Step 3 (optional): Chicken Wing Sauce
+Smoked Chicken Wing Sauce (optional)

 Now, this step is totally optional.
 If you like naked wings, remove the fried chicken wings from the cast iron skillet, sprinkle with a little additional sweet rub and serve immediately.
 If you like your wings sauce, you can get creative here.
 Toss in a mixture of 1 cup Frank’s Buffalo sauce with 2 Tablespoons melted butter for the perfect Buffalo wings.
 Toss with 1 cup Kansas City BBQ sauce and 2 Tablespoons honey for out of this world Honey BBQ Wings.

 Smoked Chicken Wings Video

 - 3 pounds chicken wings flats and drumettes